TN 91 (02-18)

 the beneficiary or recipient was born prior to May 1, 1921 and continues to receive payment by check, or

-the payment is not eligible for deposit to a Direct Express® prepaid debit card account, or
+the payment is not eligible for direct deposit to a Direct Express prepaid debit card account, or

-has a mental impairment to handle their payments electronically and is not assisted by a representative payee, or
+has a mental impairment that prevents him or her from handling their payments electronically and he or she is not assisted by a representative payee.

 lives in a remote geographic location that does not have the infrastructure necessary to receive payments electronically.

-Individuals who indicate that an EFT payment would impose a hardship because of a mental impairment to handle electronic payments or reside in a remote geographic location, which lacks infrastructure to provide electronic payments, must apply with Treasury for an exemption.
+Individuals who indicate that an EFT payment would impose a hardship because of a mental impairment that prevents them from handling electronic payments or reside in a remote geographic location within the U.S., which lacks infrastructure to provide electronic payments, must apply with Treasury for an exemption.

 Treasury will require the individual to sign a certification before a notary public and under the penalty of perjury.